-Figure 3-2 - Typical project estimate elements (graphical representation only)
+Figure 4-2: Typical project estimate elements (graphical representation only)

-3.3.2 DESIGN CONSIDERATIONS
+4.3.2 DESIGN CONSIDERATIONS

-In developing an estimate, project managers make an initial assessment of the Scope of Works contained in the request for estimate to establish the nature and complexity of the project (through requirements determination).
+In developing an estimate, project estimators make an initial assessment of the Scope of Works contained in the request for estimate to establish the nature and complexity of the project (through requirements determination).
 Factors influencing the complexity of the project include detail of the design drawings, volume of work, type of structure presented in the drawings, location and accessibility.
-The complexity is determined by the project manager's experience and knowledge of the location of the proposed works.
+The complexity is determined by the project estimator's experience, information provided by the Project Manager and knowledge of the location of the proposed works.

-3.3.3 DELIVERY STRATEGY
+4.3.3 DELIVERY STRATEGY

-Developing a robust project delivery strategy can significantly affect the success of a construction project.
+Developing a robust project delivery strategy can significantly affect the success of a large construction project.
 The appropriate delivery strategy typically drives project cost, quality of design, constructability, maintenance strategy, and project completion date.
 Project Managers planning large projects can augment the likelihood of a successful outcome by performing a thorough assessment of the key objectives for the project and the delivery strategies available to execute it.